vita-student-projects/DLAV_FinalProject_DeCarlo_Thota/README.md

 ## Training

-To train the our model for this second milestone, first set the below configuration inside "train.py" or directly execute with our values.
+To train our model for this second milestone, first set the below configuration inside `train.py` or directly execute with the default values provided.
 The training is composed of dynamic loss weighting, scheduled sampling and auxiliary perception tasks introduced progressively.

 Configuration to run the training: